 - Avoid fishing in areas with algae blooms.

 Please exercise extreme caution before swimming in the St. Johns River.
 The currents are strong, and thunderstorms, winds, and tides can also make swimming dangerous.
 The water in the river is also dark and opaque, stained with the organic matter and sediments from the many streams, wetlands, and springs that feed the St. Johns.
-Over the years, a lot of debris has also accumulated in the river, including abandoned crab pots, fishing equipment, and litter.
+Debris has also accumulated in the river, including abandoned crab pots, fishing equipment, and litter.
 All of these factors make swimming in the river potentially hazardous.
 The presence of potentially toxic blue-green algae also poses a health threat to swimmers.
-Avoid swimming in or near water that is “scummy,” or colored green or reddish-brown.
+Avoid swimming in or near water that is “scummy,” or colored green or reddish-brown, and avoid swimming in the tributaries.
 Despite these hazards, some people do swim in the St. Johns River.
 For more on this, see (Woods 2018) https://www.jacksonville.com/news/20180327/mark-woods-for-spring-break-he-swam-st-johns-river.
-Be very cautious about swimming in the tributaries.

-Finally, please note that blue-green algae is also hazardous to pets and livestock.
+Finally, please note that blue-green algae are also hazardous to pets and livestock.
 Pets and livestock should not be allowed to drink from or swim in water that is foamy or “scummy,” likely signs of blue-green algae.
-For more on the dangers of blue-green algae to animals, see http://myfwc.com/research/wildlife/health/other-wildlife/cyanobacteria/ (FWC 2019a).
+For more on the dangers of blue-green algae to animals, see http://myfwc.com/research/wildlife/health/other-wildlife/cyanobacteria/.

 IV.
-Other Ways to Get Involved with the St. Johns River
+How Can You Get Involved with the St. Johns River?

-Members of the general public can also get involved with the St. Johns River in other ways.
-In addition to boating, fishing, and generally enjoying the river, one can join clubs, volunteer with local groups, and find new ways to enjoy the river and its surroundings.
-Just a few useful links to help get started include:
+Members of the general public can get involved with the St. Johns River in lots of ways.
+In addition to boating, fishing, and generally enjoying the river, one can join clubs, volunteer with local groups, and find new ways to appreciate the river and its surroundings.
+Links to get started include:

 - Duval Audubon Society, http://www.duvalaudubon.org/